KYAL0102/PingUI/README.md

 </br></br>
 As one can imagine, this way too much output to effectively analyze at a glance.</br>

-### Watered down to max 400 characters
+### Watered down to max 400 characters (English)

 The company SecureGuard currently tests access points, which they develop.
 For this matter they have five towers filled with 8 pi nodes each and they created a tool called Pictl.
 Pictl manages the pi nodes and is able to make them execute scripts.
 The results, which are the logs of the specific scripts, are all shown in raw format and all at once.

+### German

+Das Unternehmen SecureGuard testet derzeit Accesspoints, die sie selbst entwickeln.

+Zu diesem Zweck haben sie fünf Türme mit jeweils 8 Pi-Nodes aufgebaut und ein Tool namens Pictl entwickelt.
+Pictl verwaltet die Pi-Nodes und kann sie dazu bringen Skripte auszuführen.

+Die Ergebnisse, d.h. die Logs der einzelnen Skripte, werden alle im Rohformat und auf einmal angezeigt.

 <img style="height: 450px; width: auto;" src="./readme-imgs/raspirack.png" alt="Raspberry Pi Rack">

 ## Investigation Concern of the individual topics

+### English Version

 #### Yannik Lisa

-1. Check if the analysis of saved data into a diagram is useful and how to implement it.

-2. Research which real time database is easy to work with
+1. Research which real time database is easy to work with

-3. Examine which format is useful to deliver the data to the frontend.
+2. Examine which format is useful to deliver the data to the frontend.

-4. Research how the pictl-tool and the database should interact with each other
+3. Research how the pictl-tool and the database should interact with each other

-5. Analyse which algorithms are the most effective to parse a large amount of data in real time.
+4. Analyse which algorithms are the most effective to parse a large amount of data in real time.

 #### Mattias Wolfslehner